NSLS-II/germ_agent/README.md

-This repository contains the following content for Germanium detector control and UDP data receiving:
+This repository contains a CA client program that works as the UDP daemon that saves data from Germanium detectors.

-- An EPICS IOC;

-- A UDP daemon;

-- A Phoebus screen (in `opi/` directory).

 PV prefix is defined in `prefix.cfg` file.

 # 1. Build

-The software was created under EPICS framework in Linux, and configured per NSLS2 environment.
+This program was created under EPICS framework in Linux, and configured per NSLS2 environment.
 To build on non-NSLS2 computers, redefine the location of EPICS base (`EPICS_BASE`) in `configure/RELEASE`.

+# 2. Install

+This software can be installed like a regular EPICS IOC using `systemd-softioc`/`manage-iocs` package.
+Refer to [https://github.com/NSLS-II/systemd-softioc](https://github.com/NSLS-II/systemd-softioc) for details on how to install the package and the IOC.

-# 2. Use
+# 3. Use

-## 2.1 IOC

-- Define the network environment, the PV prefix, and the type of the detector (96, 192, or 384) in `iocBoot/iocgermDaemon/unique.cmd`.

-- Start the IOC by running `st.cmd`.

-- Assign values to the following PVs:

-  - `$(Sys)$(Dev).IPADDR`

-    IP address of the UDP data connection.

-  - `$(Sys)$(Dev).FNAM`

-    Name of data file, include the directory where the data files are to be saved.
-The UDP daemon will append run number and segment number to construct the full names of data files.

-### 2.2 UDP daemon

 - Define PV prefix in `prefix.cfg`.
-It should be identical to the definition in `iocBoot/iocgermDaemon/unique.cmd`.
+It should be identical to the prefix used in the Germanium detector IOC.
 Follow the format in the existing `prefix.cfg`.

+- Make sure this program is running before start counting on the detector, if data saving is desired.
+This is indicated by `$(Sys)$(Dev):UDP_ONLINE`.

-- Start the Germanium daemon by running `./start-udp`.
-Restart the daemon if the detector is rebooted or the IP address of the UDP data connection is changed.
+- Restart the program if the detector is rebooted or the IP address of the UDP data connection is changed.
+This can be done either in the IOC shell, through `manage-iocs restart germ_agent` command, or by write `1` to `$(Sys)$(Dev):UDP_RESTART`.
+The program restarts automatically if the Germanium detector IOC has been restarted.

-### 2.3 Phoebus screen

-The Germanium detector can be controlled from a Phonebus screen.
-It should have the following macros defined:

-- $(Sys) Should be identical to the value defined in `iocBoot/iocgermDaemon/unique.cmd`.

-- $(Dev) Should be identical to the value defined in `iocBoot/iocgermDaemon/unique.cmd`.

-- $(NELM) Depends on the detector type: 96, 192, or 384.

-See `opi/Open-GeRM.bob` for examples.

-#### 2.3.1 Germanium software set status

-- Make sure all the IOCs (the IOC in the detector and the IOC mentioned in this document) are running by checking if all the PVs are connected.

-- Make sure the UDP daemon is running.
-This is indicated by the `UDP Ready` LED in Tab 1.

-#### 2.3.2 Enable/disable test pulses

-Turning on/off the test pulses is done by changing `$(Sys)$(Dev).TSEN`.
-From Tab2 of the screen, choose `Enable`, `Enable All`, `Disable`, or `Disable All` for `Test Pulses`, then click `Set`, the LED willl be lit.
-Once `$(Sys)$(Dev).TSEN` is set by the UDP daemon, the LED will be off.

-#### 2.3.3 Enable/disable channels

-Turning on/off the channels is done by changing `$(Sys)$(Dev).CHEN`.
-From Tab2 of the screen, choose `Enable`, `Enable All`, `Disable`, or `Disable All` under `Channels`, then click `Set`, the LED willl be lit.
-Once `$(Sys)$(Dev).CHEN` is set by the UDP daemon, the LED will be off.

-## 3. Troubleshooting
+# 4. Troubleshooting

 - If the UDP daemon reports network errors when starting, or if no data is received from the UDP connection, please check if the computer is aware of the device's MAC address: